iakil/CSCI331_project2/README.md

       * DEADLINE: Monday, April 4 @9pm (before the meeting)
       * ```Alter all of the tables in this project and add the following columns to each of the tables:```
         ![image](https://user-images.githubusercontent.com/31665473/161365241-54d15985-e581-40e7-bca7-5dd7efeb2748.png)
     - Make sure you [download](https://discord.com/channels/948760909092892703/959647408634097704) the java file and install your JDBC (Use eclipse IDE) because YOU will record yourself running queries.
-Msg Dxide#0718 for questions about how to use our JDBC.
     - Please read the specification of the project.
   * Group decided to meet again at Monday @9pm.